garcia32092/Connect-4-JavaFX/README.md

 - Animations: Disk pieces are animated so that they appear to fall into the user’s chosen columns.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and playing purposes.
+These instructions will get you a copy of the project that should run on your local machine for development and testing purposes.

 ### Prerequisites
-- Java Development Kit (JDK) version 11 or higher along with the necessary dependencies.
+- Java Development Kit (JDK) version 11 or higher.

 ### Installation
 1. Clone the repo:
 2. Open the project in your preferred IDE (Eclipse, IntelliJ, etc.).
-3. Build and run the project.
+3. Build and run Maven project using pom.xml file.

-## Dependencies

-- `lib`: the lib folder contains the necessary JavaFX dependency JAR files.
-Be sure to add these external JAR files to your project's referenced libraries so that you can run the application.

 ## Usage
+- Read rules.
-- Choose game mode.
+- Choose which game mode you want to play.
 - Click Play at the main menu.
 - Click the column you want to place a disk piece into.